Can Rabbits Eat Popcorn?

 4. Avoid More Snacks

-To help your rabbit’s digestive system recover, avoid giving any more snacks or treats for a while.
+To help your rabbit’s digestive system recover, avoid giving more snacks or treats for a while.

 5. Seek Veterinary Advice